z0r0z/majeur/dapp/README.md

 ### DAO Gallery & Dashboard Integration

-The dApp now includes a complete DAO management system that integrates with the View Helper contract deployed at `0x000000000066317bd3662A649D8901c076268Df9` on Ethereum Mainnet.
+The dApp includes a complete DAO management system that integrates with the View Helper contract deployed at `0x000000000066317bd3662A649D8901c076268Df9` on Ethereum Mainnet.

 #### 1. DAO Gallery View
 - **Automatic Discovery**: When you connect your wallet, the dApp automatically fetches all DAOs where you are a member (have shares or loot)